HartharnSam/ISWLabToolkit/DigiFlow_read/dissipation/README.md

 - Data from within 0.1m from each side of the plotted FOV (figure 5 in article) was discarded to remove potential edge effects from the PIV algorithm.
 To visualize the generally low sensitivity of the results to the amount of edge cut off, produce figure 1111 with various different values of xr_min and xr_max (the amount of edge trimmed at the lower and upper ends of the figures).

 - At each depth level, all remaining data were averaged to provide a single average dissipaiton \overbar{\epsilon} at that level.

-- Figure 5, panels d, h, l, as well as the right panel in figure 1111, show that average epsilon.

 ## Dissipation in ice vs. pycnocline layers ##